Latest update: July 31st, 2012

 If the world truly wants to see an Israeli-Palestinian peace, it must start addressing these very real problems.
 Blaming the impasse instead on a nonexistent Israeli turn rightward merely ensures that peace will remain an unachievable dream.

 Evelyn Gordon has worked as a journalist and commentator in Israel since 1990.
 She is a contributing editor of the Israeli quarterly Azure and writes frequently at Commentary magazine’s Contentions blog, where this first appeared.

 About the Author: Evelyn Gordon has worked as a journalist and commentator in Israel since 1990.
-She is a contributing editor of the Israeli quarterly Azure and writes frequently at Commentary magazine’s Contentions blog, where this first appeared.
+She writes frequently for Commentary magazine’s blog.